mojadita/perm/Readme.md

-# Perm, a program to geneerate permutations of its arguments.
+# Perm, a program to generate permutations of its arguments.

 Just do